Transcript #288: Performance benchmarks for Python 3.11 are amazing

 16:06 That's, I think that's just towards the growth of Python.
 Pythons just making it more into everybody's using it sort of thing.

 16:16 Yeah.
 And there's also Windows subsystem for Linux.
 It's been coming along pretty strong, which makes windows a more viable, more, have had more parity with your cloud targets, right.
 And it feels like sadly on it's it's because of WsL.
 Yeah, maybe.
 Okay.
 Let's see a few more things.
 Documentation.
 It's cool.
 They're asking about like, what documentation frameworks you use.
 This one's interesting to me, what's your main editor?
-VS code or PI charm?
-I asked this question a lot at the end of talk Python, and it feels like vs. Code vs. Code vs. Code vs. Code is what people are saying all the time, but it's 35% VS code.
+VS Code or PI charm?
+I asked this question a lot at the end of talk Python, and it feels like vs. Code vs. Code vs. Code vs. Code is what people are saying all the time, but it's 35% VS Code.
 31% by charm.
 And Brian right there for you.
 7% Vim, but okay, yeah, I just did you.
 Yeah.

 16:56 To be fair, it's both vs. Code.
 It's all three or top?
 Yeah, top four for me.
 But yeah,

 17:03 yeah, exactly.
 Well, often, you can probably just use Vim bindings within the other two, right?
 Yep.
 Yeah.
 Let's see.
 I think also, maybe another interesting breakdown, is that if you look at the use scenarios, or the type of development done with the editors, you get different answers.
 So like, for data science, you've got more py charm, and for web development, I think Hollinger, I have that right.
 Oh, interesting.
 For data science.
-You have a lot more Vyas code for web development, you have more pi charm, you have a lot less other data science, aka Jupiter.
+You have a lot more Vyas code for web development, you have more pi charm, you have a lot less other data science, aka Jupyter.
 Yeah.
 Okay.
 How did you learn about your editor?
 By first one here is from a friend.
 So basically, friends like push editors, like drug dealers, like gotta get out?
 What do you do?
 And I think getting here

 17:50 Oh, I think it's like it.
 If I'm, if I'm watching somebody do something cool.
 I want to do it also, because it looks Yeah,